 Like Thomas More, John Fisher lived and died during England's changeover from Catholicism to Protestantism.
-He served as the Bishop of Rochester, where I celebrated Mass two years ago at his old Cathedral during a trip to England for some lectures that I was asked to give at the

-University of Oxford.
+He served as the Bishop of Rochester, where I celebrated Mass two years ago at his old Cathedral during a trip to England for some lectures that I was asked to give at the University of Oxford.
 Also like Thomas More, John Fisher refused to assent to Henry VIII's divorce and declaration of himself as the head of the Church.
 He stayed true to the One, Holy, Catholic, and Apostolic Church.
 And finally, like Thomas More, John Fisher lost his life for holding fast to the truth.
-They joined the company of saints through the martyr's door because they remained steadfast in the truth that Our Lord taught about the indissolubility of marriage.
+He joined the company of saints through the martyr's door.
 Fortunately for you, the lessons that I hope to impart today stem more from John Fisher's life than his death.

-When it comes to this Saint, the most interesting source that I have ever encountered is one that none of you most likely have ever heard of -- hopefully.
+When it comes to this Saint, the most interesting source that I have ever encountered is one that none of you have ever heard of -- hopefully.
 I say hopefully because it is nothing like the accessible, enjoyable movie that tells the story of Thomas More's life.
-In fact, it is the polar opposite of A Man For All Seasons.
+In fact, it is the polar opposite of A Man For

+All Seasons.
 It's an article I found in a little-known periodical, The Catholic Social Science Review, entitled: "Canonized Leadership: A Contemporary Leadership Study of Saint John Fisher."